harp-tech/protocol/BinaryProtocol-8bit.md

 >
 > A Device MAY reject a change to the register value.
 In this case, a reply to the write request MUST still be sent, containing the current register value.

-If an event message is sent from a register in response to a write request sent to a different register, the documentation for the register sending the event SHOULD clearly indicate which cases will raise the event, including specific combinations of values leading to error.
+If an event message is sent from a register as a result of a write request sent to a different register, the documentation for the register sending the event SHOULD clearly indicate which cases will raise the event, including specific combinations of values leading to error.

 ### Message Exchange Examples